greeny/ArrayClass/README.md

 - bigger array-like support: every method that works with plain arrays can also accept `ArrayClass` or object implementing `Traversable`
 - cloning using `$arrayClass->cloneArray()` to return fresh clone or `$arrayClass->cloneRef($original)` to save original one and return clone
 - automatic callback checking, throws exception when passed callback is not callable
-- nice and easy readable API with fluent interface
+- nice and easily readable API with fluent interface
 - conversion to plain array with `toArray()` method
 - object access (`$arrayClass->foo` is same as `$arrayClass['foo']`)
+- unit tests
 - and much more!

 ## So what are you waiting for?